code42/code42cli/README.md

 # Troubleshooting

-If you keep getting prompted for you password, try resetting it.
+If you keep getting prompted for your password, try resetting with `code42 profile reset-pw`.
 If that doesn't work, delete your credentials file located at ~/.code42cli or the entry in keychain.